alexgolec/tda-api/docs/order-builder.rst

 simpler buy order:

  * This time, the ``LIMIT`` order type applies to the top-level order.
- * The order strategy type is ``TRIGGER``, which tell TD Ameritrade to wait on the second order until the first one completes.
+ * The order strategy type is ``TRIGGER``, which tells TD Ameritrade to hold off placing the the second order until the first one completes.
  * The order leg collection still contains a single leg, and the price is still defined outside the order leg.
 This is typical for equities orders.

-There are also a few things that weren' there in the simple buy order:
+There are also a few things that aren't there in the simple buy order:

  * The ``childOrderStrategies`` contains the ``OCO`` order that is triggered when the first ``LIMIT`` order is executed.